Provider Types

 • In sharing training resources to remain in compliance with CFH IDAPA rules.

-IACP advocates for Community Supported Employment (CSE) providers.
-CSE providers assist individuals with disabilities in securing and maintaining employment with employers in the community.
-CSE providers help participants identify job opportunities, apply and prepare for job interviews, and work alongside participants on a daily basis to ensure they are successful in meeting their job expectations and in retaining their job.
+IACP advocates for Employment Services providers.
+These providers assist individuals with disabilities in securing and maintaining employment with employers in the community.
+These providers help participants identify job opportunities, apply and prepare for job interviews, and work alongside participants on a daily basis to ensure they are successful in meeting their job expectations and in retaining their job.

 We believe: